 The twelve steps are a trusted model for addiction recovery.
-They appreciate the need to surrender to something beyond ourselves, God, and allowing Him and His power to radically change our lives.
+They appreciate the need to surrender to something beyond ourselves, allowing God to help in your recovery, and allowing Him and His power to radically change our lives.
 The result is that we can live without the power of an addiction.

 But it’s not until we reach the point of admitting that we are powerless, and that our lives are unmanageable, that we can find true healing and recovery.

 Until we fully recognize our powerless state, we are not in a position to believe we need help; put another way, that our choices aren’t ultimately achieving for us what our souls long for.